The Software Selection Process (One-Month Timeline)

 One of the more frustrating parts of reviewing software is the tendency of product marketing literature to be long on promises and short on specifics.

-Here’s a time saving tip: Trying to hunt down every last feature requirement in the product literature yourself is usually an exercise in futility.
-Best case scenario, it’s inefficient.
+Here’s a time-saving tip: Trying to hunt down every last feature requirement in the product literature yourself is usually an exercise in futility.
+In the best-case scenario, it’s inefficient.
 Once you have qualified the capability of the software to meet your core requirements, schedule a conversation with the software provider.

-An initial conversation with the software provider will offer an opportunity to move through your requirements checklist in a more efficient manner.
-Let it be the responsibility of your prospective vendor to then validate their feature support by providing screenshots, video, and product documentation.
-You’ll have enough on your plate reviewing the provided materials and comparing your possible options.
+An initial conversation with the software provider will allow you to move through your requirements checklist more efficiently.
+Your prospective vendor is responsible for validating their feature support by providing screenshots, video, and product documentation.
+You’ll have enough on your plate to review the provided materials and compare your possible options.

 Week Four